nidhisingh5958/Hotel-management/README.md

 # Hotel-management
-This was my first pyhon project on hotel management system.
+This was my first Python project on a hotel management system.